Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

 is $\PGL_2\times\G_m$-equivariant (follows from the explicit description of the $\PGL_2\times\G_m$-action given in Example~$\ref{Example:Qgu0u1}$).
 We then use the $\Autz(\QQ_{u_0u_1})$-equivariant link $\QQ_{u_0u_1}\to Q$ of type \III given in Example~\ref{Example:Qgu0u1} to obtain \ref{QF-item1}.

 We now assume that $g$ has at least three distinct roots.
-By Corollary~\ref{Cor:AutQQg}, $G$ is equal to to the group $\PGL_2$ given in Lemma~$\ref{Lem:ActiononQQg}\ref{ActionPGL2}$, which preserves every fibre of $\QQ_g\to \p^1$.
+By Corollary~\ref{Cor:AutQQg}, $G$ is equal to to the group $\PGL_2$ given in Lemma~$\ref{Lem:ActiononQQg1}\ref{ActionPGL2}$, which preserves every fibre of $\QQ_g\to \p^1$.
 We now consider a $G$-equivariant link $\chi\colon \QQ_g\dasharrow X'$.

 We first show that $\chi$ is not of type \III or \IV.
-Assuming the converse for contradiction, we obtain respectively that $Y'$ or $Z$ is a point, so the link is given by applying an MMP on $\QQ_g$ and starts by contracting the two distinct extremal rays of $\Pic(\QQ_g)$ (see Remark~\ref{remark:UnicitySarkisov}).
+Assuming the converse by contradiction, we obtain respectively that $Y'$ or $Z$ is a point {(because $Y=\p^1$ has Picard rank $1$).
+Hence,} the link is given by applying an MMP on $\QQ_g$ and starts by contracting the two distinct extremal rays of $\Pic(\QQ_g)$ (see Remark~\ref{remark:UnicitySarkisov}).
 These two extremal rays are the fibre $f$ of $\QQ_g\to \p^1$ and the curve $h$ given by $x_0=x_1=x_3=0$ (Lemma~\ref{Qgproperties}\ref{PicQQg}).
 The curve $h$ satisfies $K_{\QQ_g}\cdot h=n-2\ge 0$ (Lemma~\ref{Qgproperties}\ref{canQQg}).
 We then cannot do a link of type \III or \IV with a pseudo-isomorphism being an isomorphism.
 The divisor $H\subseteq\QQ_g$, isomorphic to $\p^1\times\p^1$ and given by $x_3=0$, is covered by curves equivalent to $h$, so it is also not possible for the link to start with a non-trivial pseudo-isomorphism.

 We then only have to consider the case where the $G$-equivariant link $\chi$ is of type \I or \II.
 The divisorial contraction $\eta\colon W\to X$ is then $G$-equivariant.
-The centre of $\eta$ is contained in a fibre $F$ of $\QQ_g\to \p^1$.
+The centre of $\eta$ is contained in a fibre $F$ of $\QQ_g\to \p^1$. {We recall that the fibres of $\QQ_g\to \p^1$ are quadrics in $\p^3$ (Definition~\ref{def:QQg}).
+We now distinguish two cases, depending on whether $F$ is smooth or not.}

 If the fibre $F$ is smooth, then $F\simeq \p^1\times\p^1$, with $G$ acting with two orbits $($the diagonal and its complement, see Lemma~\ref{QQgOrbits}\ref{OrbitQuadricSmoothFibre}$)$.
 Hence, $\eta$ is the blow-up of the only invariant curve (with reduced structure, see Lemma~\ref{lem:ReducedblowUpcurve}).
 We can then contract the strict transform of a fibre and obtain a $G$-equivariant link $\QQ_g\dasharrow \QQ_{gh^2}$ as in Lemma~\ref{Lem:LinksQQgh}.
 There is no other possibilities of equivariant link starting from $\eta$ (Remark~\ref{remark:UnicitySarkisov}).